Love: Definitions

 Abstractly discussed, love usually refers to a feeling one person experiences for another person.
 Love often involves caring for, or identifying with, a person or thing (cf. vulnerability and care theory of love), including oneself (cf. narcissism).
 In addition to cross-cultural differences in understanding love, ideas about love have also changed greatly over time.
 Some historians date modern conceptions of romantic love to courtly Europe during or after the Middle Ages, although the prior existence of romantic attachments is attested by ancient love poetry.

-The complex nature of love often reduces its discourse to a thought-terminating cliché.
 Several common proverbs regard love, from Virgil's "Love conquers all" to The Beatles' "All You Need Is Love".
-St. Thomas Aquinas, following Aristotle, defines love as "to will the good of another."
-Bertrand Russell describes love as "absolute value," as opposed to relative value.
-Philosopher Gottfried Leibniz said that love is "to be delighted by the happiness of another."
-Meher Baba stated that in love there is a "feeling of unity" and an "active appreciation of the intrinsic worth of the object of love."
+St. Thomas Aquinas, following Aristotle, defines love as "to will the good of another".
+Bertrand Russell describes love as "absolute value", as opposed to relative value.
+Philosopher Gottfried Leibniz said that love is "to be delighted by the happiness of another".
+Meher Baba stated that in love there is a "feeling of unity" and an "active appreciation of the intrinsic worth of the object of love".
 Biologist Jeremy Griffith defines love as "unconditional selflessness".
 According to Ambrose Bierce, love is a temporary insanity curable by marriage.

 Impersonal

-People can express love towards things other than humans; this can range from expressing a strong liking of something, such as "I love popcorn" or that something is essential to one's identity, such as "I love being an actor".

 People can have a profound dedication and immense appreciation for an object, principle, or objective, thereby experiencing a sense of love towards it.
 For example, compassionate outreach and volunteer workers' "love" of their cause may sometimes be born not of interpersonal love but impersonal love, altruism, and strong spiritual or political convictions.
 People can also "love" material objects, animals, or activities if they invest themselves in bonding or otherwise identifying with those things.
 If sexual passion is also involved, then this feeling is called paraphilia.